errata-c/PBD/design.md

 - [x] Add trackers to the managed engine
 - [x] Add the object map to the managed engine
 - [x] Add a method to create an instance from a prefab
+- [x] Create a template to generate iterators that wrap other iterators
+- [x] Implement random access iteration for the constraint list
 - [ ] Create damped variants of the main constraints
   - [ ] Tetra
   - [ ] Neo-Hookean Tetra